 Note: If you are interested in attending this event, please RSVP here or select the "Register" button on this page.

-The eight and final Faculty Pub Night of the 2018-2019 season features Sarah Maclay, Clinical Assistant Professor of English at LMU's Bellarmine College of Liberal Arts.
+The eighth and final Faculty Pub Night of the 2018-2019 season features Sarah Maclay, Clinical Assistant Professor of English at LMU's Bellarmine College of Liberal Arts.
 Maclay will discuss her recent publication, Angle of Reflection.

 About Faculty Pub Night: